alem-01/alem_public/subjects/flutter_piscine/stockMarket/README.md

 The app is intended to simulate real time stock market.
 User must have an ability to log in, buy, hold, and sell stocks, see historical charts of stock price, and personal data visualization.
 Public Stock Market Simulator API is provided.
-Make sure to manage states via Provider pattern.
+Make sure to manage states via any of the following patterns:
+- BLoC
+- Provider
+- MVC

 ### Todo list: